obiwanjacobi/Zlang/docs/compiler/checked.md

 User should also be able to write a checked and unchecked version of function.

-## Function Contracts
+## Code Contracts

-Provide a way to be explicit about the expectations of the function (or any other piece of code?).
+Provide a way to be explicit about the expectations of the code (functions).

 > Detailed diagnostics information is available when a check fails.